AlexOugh/aws-services-demo/README.md

 - ParameterOverrides: { "RedshiftUser": "<username>", "RedshiftPass": "<password>", "RedshiftConnectionString":  "<connection_string>" }
 - ProjectImage: aws/codebuild/nodejs:4.3.2

-## How to Setup a Billing Report to Upload Billing Data to S3 Bucket & Redshift

-The creation of this project stack will be started automatically once its Codepipline is successfully setup.

-Follow steps in <a href="https://aws.amazon.com/blogs/aws/new-upload-aws-cost-usage-reports-to-redshift-and-quicksight/">here</a>.

-  - Specify 'BillingDataUploadBucketName' value in the Output of the newly created this project stack for the S3 Bucket Name
-  - Choose 'BucketServiceIAMRoleNameForRedshift' value in the Output of the newly created this project stack during "Manage IAM Roles"

-Once the billing report is created in the S3 bucket, the billing data will be automatically imported to the Redshift.

 ## How To Test Lambda Functions

 - $ cd tests